best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/Hive-Partitions.md

 ## Hive Partitions

-Hive partitions are static in nature and tied to a table schema, and optimized for running SQL queries on.
+Hive partitions are static in nature, are tied to a table schema and are optimized for running SQL queries on.
 Hive tables can be split into multiple partitions to make storage of data more efficient.
 This means that Hive internally divides the data based on a partition key, with data for each key being stored in a sub-directory in the underlying Hive parquet file on S3.
 Hive partitions function differently from [Spark partitions](#spark-partitions).

 ### When to use